aiidateam/aiida-core/docs/source/install/prerequisites.rst

     sudo launchctl load -w /Library/LaunchDaemons/org.macports.rabbitmq-server.plist

-You can check whether it is running as follows:
+You can check, whether it is running as follows:

 .. code-block:: bash